Your Home-from-Home during Your Retreat will be an authentic French Farmhouse surrounded by woods, meadows, vineyards and sunflower fields

 I renovated Maison Meraki slowly, with infinite care.
 I have respected its humble origins and kept it dans son jus, comfortable but unpretentious, so if you want to experience unadulterated French farm life, this is the retreat for you.
 If you are looking for a couple of days in a luxurious chateau, it is not.

 En plus, this is a French farmhouse, unlike any you have visited before.
-Even though I am a Frenchwoman through and through, I was born in Africa, so the interior is decorated, the meals flavoured, and the garden is scented by the warm spices and fragment herbs of the country of my birth.
+Even though I am a Frenchwoman through and through, I was born in Africa, so the interior is decorated, the meals flavoured, and the garden is scented by the warm spices and fragrant herbs of the country of my birth.